hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 ## Code Layout

-[Refresh.sh](./Refresh.sh) is the user interface of this module and drives everything (as you should know from the interface [README.md](./README.md)).
-Browsing it should help you figure out where you want to go pretty fast.
+[refresh.sh.template](./refresh.sh.template) is the main driver of actions.
+Browsing it should help you figure out where you want to go.

 But, if you're looking to jump more directly:
 - [extract.py](./extract.py) does the actual reformatting of command so they're usable by clangd.
-This is much more involved than you might think.
+This is more involved than you might think, but not crazy.
+It's easy to extend the reformatting operations applied.
   - If you're seeing failures on a new platform, weird entries in compile_commands, or wrapped compilers, this is where you should make changes to properly undo Bazel's wrapping of the command.
+See the "Patch command by platform" section.
+- The bazel files ([refresh_compile_commands.bzl](./refresh_compile_commands.bzl) and others) are just wrappings.
+They're less likely to require your attention.

-## Tool Choice -- Why clangd?
+## Tool Choice — Why clangd?

 [Clangd](https://clangd.llvm.org) was the clear choice for the language server for autocomplete and editing help.

 Why?

 - LLVM projects are well-built, best-poised to understand languages, and well-backed.
   - You want tooling that understands the language.
 Compiler frontends understand languages best.
-Tooling that builds on the best compiler frontend--and is written by the same folks--is likely to be best.
+Tooling that builds on the best compiler frontend—and is written by the same folks—is likely to be best.
   - The community is great: clangd is very responsive on GitHub, it's integrated in many editors (including VSCode), and there are many deep pockets that need it and fund it.
 - The alternatives have key drawbacks:
   - The Microsoft VSCode plugin for C++ doesn't support Objective-C (which we need), would more tightly couple us to VSCode with a non-standard compile commands format, doesn't seem to be based on a compiler, and has had various issues parsing platform command flags.